Securing Australia's Soil

 Soils RD&E results are needed for better evidence based decisions Australia’s soils are a major national asset underpinning our agricultural productivity and ability to be a net exporter of food valued at $23 billion (DAFF 2009).
 Assets need maintenance.
 Australian agriculture’s capacity to increase total factor productivity to help meet the 70 percent increase in world food demand anticipated by 2050 (CSIRO 2010), whilst managing for climate change and reducing greenhouse gas emissions, will depend heavily on managing and manipulating the soil resource base… read more »

-The Strategy Implementation Committee (the ‘committee’) comprises representatives from Rural Research and Development Corporations (RDC), government agencies, CSIRO, the University sector, and an independent chair.
+The Australian Soil Network (the ‘network’) comprises representatives from Rural Research and Development Corporations (RDC), government agencies, CSIRO and the University sector.
 The committee formally reports to the AGSOC Research and Innovation Committee.
-The strategy is co-lead by CSIRO and the Grains Research and Development Corporation.
+The co-leads of the strategy are the NSW Department of Primary Industries and the Grains Research and Development Corporation.